Premiership of Margaret Thatcher: Brighton bombing

-On the early morning of 12 October 1984, the day before her 59th birthday, Thatcher escaped injury in the Brighton hotel bombing during the Conservative Party Conference when the hotel was bombed by the Provisional IRA.
+On the early morning of 12 October 1984, the day before her 59th birthday, Thatcher escaped injury in the Brighton hotel bombing during the Conservative Party Conference when the hotel was bombed by the Provisional Irish Republican Army (IRA).
 Five people died in the attack, including Roberta Wakeham, wife of the Government's Chief Whip John Wakeham, and Conservative MP Sir Anthony Berry.
 A prominent member of the Cabinet, Norman Tebbit, was injured, and his wife Margaret was left paralysed.
 Thatcher herself escaped assassination by sheer luck.
 She insisted that the conference open on time the next day and made her speech as planned in defiance of the bombers, a gesture which won widespread approval across the political spectrum.

 Anglo-Irish Agreement

-On 15 November 1985, Thatcher signed the Hillsborough Anglo-Irish Agreement with Irish Taoiseach Garret FitzGerald, the first time a British government gave the Republic of Ireland a say (albeit advisory) in the governance of Northern Ireland.
+On 15 November 1985, Thatcher signed the Hillsborough Anglo-Irish Agreement with Irish Taoiseach Garret FitzGerald.
+This was the first time a British government gave the Republic of Ireland a say (albeit advisory) in the governance of Northern Ireland.
 The agreement was greeted with fury by Northern Irish unionists.
 The Ulster Unionists and Democratic Unionists made an electoral pact and, on 23 January 1986, staged an ad hoc referendum by resigning their seats and contesting the subsequent by-elections, losing only one, to the nationalist Social Democratic and Labour Party (SDLP).
 However, unlike the Sunningdale Agreement of 1974, they found they could not bring the agreement down by a general strike.
 This was another effect of the changed balance of power in industrial relations.